kevincobos/AWS-Cloud-Solutions-Architect/README.md

 - **CRM** Customer relationship management (CRM) is a technology for managing all your company's relationships and interactions with customers and potential customers.
 - **ACID** In computer science, ACID (atomicity, consistency, isolation, durability) is a set of properties of database transactions intended to guarantee data validity despite errors, power failures, and other mishaps.
 - **ACLs** Access control lists (ACLs) are a collection of permissions that apply to a file or directory.
+- **Ephemeral Storage** Is temporary storage that is available only during the lifetime of the instance that provides it.

 Working on my AWS Cloud Solutions Architect Professional Certificate